LinkedPasts/linked-places-format/tsv_0.2.md

 **aat_types**

 One or more AAT integer IDs from WHG's subset list of 160 place type concepts ([tsv](aat_whg-subset.tsv); [xlsx showing hierarchy](aat_whg-subset.xlsx).
-While not required, this mapping will make records more discoverable in WHG interfaces. _semicolon-delimited_
+While not required, this mapping will make records more discoverable in WHG interfaces.
+NOTE: **aat_types** should correspond to **types**, 1-to-1.
+If there is no corresponding aat\_type, leave its position empty.
+E.g. If there are 4 types for a record and only those in positions 2 and 3 have a corresponding aat\_type, this field's value would be something like **;1234567;2345678;** indicates  _semicolon-delimited_

 ### _## optional ##_